Disassembly provides more flexibility around your manufacturing and assembling processes. It works by allowing you to reverse the assembly process.

-Additionally, you can disassemble automatically upon;
+Additionally, you can disassemble automatically upon:

-- Receipt of a purchase order, or
+- Completion of a purchase order, or

-- a kitted product being returned using the Credits function.
+- A kitted product being returned using the Credits function.
 It creates a disassembly but will not complete automatically so you can change what has been returned to stock.

 See below for more information on these functions.